petripaavola/petripaavola.github.io/2023-03-15-Linux-custom-compliance-script-updated.md

 ![Intune_Linux_CustomComplianceCheck_Compliant.png](/assets/img/Intune_Linux_CustomComplianceCheck_Compliant.png)

 Bash script includes Powershell script inside which will do the actual compliance checks so prereq is to install Powershell.
-And why wouldn't you install Powershell to you Linux anyway ?-)
+And why wouldn't you install Powershell to your Linux anyway ?-)

 ## Custom Compliance checks in this version:
 *	**Powershell is installed**